Createdd/Writing/articles/FetchingInReact.md

 		});
 }
 ```
-- use 'componentDidMount' lifecycle when fetching data (DOM is represented)
+- use `componentDidMount` lifecycle when fetching data (DOM is represented)
 - describe a fetch method using Promise functionality
 - transform the call into a JSON object and pass it into state
 - after that, simply render out each image from the fetched link

 [➡️ See the Github Repo after those steps ⬅️](https://github.com/DDCreationStudios/fetchingInReact/tree/basicFetch)

-## Fetch data using a library (like Axios)
+## Fetch data using a library

 Fetching can also be accomplished by one of many libraries.
 I will use [axios](https://github.com/mzabriskie/axios), since it provides cool features like:
 - Make XMLHttpRequests from the browser